henryhcleung/appium-api-automation-test/README.md

-# MyObservatory
+## Bahave_Appium_API
-This repository is MyObservatory automation test using behave.
+This repository is automation test using behave and appium for MyObservatory App in UI and API level

 ## Setup local environment
    1. ```brew install python```